-Many people in Barbados own a pet of some sort and the most popular being dogs.
+Many people in Barbados own a pet of some sort, the most popular being dogs.
 Besides being an extension of the family, many people keep dogs for security purposes, acting as great guards and alarms against potential intruders.

 In this section of Living in Barbados, we have information and practical tips on owning and caring for your pets, particularly dogs and cats.